DFA Rugby World Cup 2019

 Cash and Banking

-Japan is a cash-based country, and the currency used is the Yen.
-ATMs that accept overseas cards are generally available, however you should get in touch in with your bank before travelling to ensure you won’t have any difficulties accessing cash during your stay, and that your cards will be valid when you arrive to get your Rugby World Cup adventure underway.
+The currency used in Japan is the Japanese Yen.
+Please note that many smaller shops and restaurants in Japan may only take cash payments.
+ATMs that accept overseas cards are generally available, particularly in convenience stores such as ‘7/11’ and many of these are open 24/7.
+However you should get in touch in with your financial institution before travelling to ensure you won’t have any difficulties accessing cash during your stay, and that your cards will be valid when you arrive to get your Rugby World Cup adventure underway.

 Earthquakes, typhoons and tsunamis